dockstore/dockstore/_docs/register-on-dockstore.md

 ![Refresh tools](/assets/images/docs/linking2.png) -->

-Below, GitHub, Google, and Quay.io accounts have been linked, it is necessary for at least the GitHub account be linked in order to perform regular account activities.
+Below, GitHub, Google, and Quay.io accounts have been linked, it is necessary for at least the GitHub account or the Google account be linked in order to perform regular account activities.

 ![Link accounts completed](/assets/images/docs/linking3.png)